 The Calvert Trust

-The SandCastle Trust provide grants to families affected by a rare genetic condition for short breaks, special days and annual attraction passes.
-Also offer support to families who have suffered a bereavement as a result of a rare genetic condition.
+The Sandcastle Trust provides grants to families affected by a rare genetic condition for short breaks, special days and annual attraction passes.
+They also offer support to families who have suffered a bereavement as a result of a rare genetic condition.